bluora/laravel-model-change-tracking/README.md

 }
 ```

-### Different column name
+### Different attribute name

-You can specify the column name in the return value.
+You can specify the attribute name in the return value.

 ```php
 public function getCreatedByColumn()